Erland Pison

-Erland Pison (born 4 October 1974) was a Belgian politician.
+Erland Pison (born 4 October 1974) was a Belgian politician for Vlaams Belang.

+Career

 After completing his lawstudies at the Katholieke Universiteit Leuven, he moved in 1999 to Brussels to start his legal career in public law.
 From 2004 till 2009 he was elected for the Brussels Parliament.
+In November 2004, Pison ran for the presidency of Vlaams Belang but was not elected.
 From 2006 till 2009 he was also elected municipal councillor of Koekelberg.
 In 2010 he left politics and the bar of Brussels to study international relations.
+Pison re-entered politics in 2019.
+From 2019 until his dismissal in 2022, he was accredited parliamentary assistant (APA) at the European Parliament.
+Despite his earlier dismissal, Pison applied again for a job at Vlaams Belang, but was refused by the party.

+Controversy

+In 2022, Pison contacted the far-left news site Apache with allegations about his former employer.
+Vlaams Belang denied the allegations and points to Pisons personal and political motivation for the allegations.
+Neither legal proceedings nor journalism could prove any of the allegations thusfar.